FragozoLeonardo/LearnJapaneseForFree/README.md

 ## Kanji:

 1. [Jitenon](https://jitenon.com/) - The best Kanji dictionary - Better than KANJIDICT.
-2. [Genkoyoshi] (https://github.com/carlosalvesuy/genkoyoshi).
+2. [GenkiYoshi](https://github.com/FragozoLeonardo/Genki-Yoshi).
 Customizable solution create by myself using Ruby for creating printer-friendly 原稿用紙 Japanese Kanji (and Kana) pratice paper.
 3. [Kotobank](https://kotobank.jp/). - Great monolingual and English as well non english bilingual dictionaries.
 Disable JS on your browser to bypass the paywall.

 ## Grammar: